Current as of March 2020 | Download print version (PDF)

 - Coordinate with other competent agencies and organizations in protecting and assisting the beneficiaries of social assistance policies;

-- Search and arrange relevant forms of care for the beneficiaries of social assistance policies; and
+- Search for and arrange relevant forms of care for the beneficiaries of social assistance policies; and

 - Mobilize organizations and individuals to provide funds and in-kind donations for raising and caring for individuals being assisted by the SRE.
 The SRE is required to manage and use the funds in accordance with the law.